User37som/libbitcoin/Configuration-Settings.md

 [network]
 # The magic number for message headers, defaults to 3652501241.
 identifier = 3652501241
-# The number of times to retry contacting a node, defaults to 0.
+# The number of times to attempt contacting a node, defaults to 0.
-connect_retries = 0
+connect_attempts = 0
 # The time limit for connection establishment, defaults to 5.
 connect_timeout_seconds = 5
 # The time limit to complete the connection handshake, defaults to 30.